Summary

 Open to people ages 40-75

-3. Ability to provide written informed consent and willing to comply with protocol requirements, or has a legal authorized representative/guardian who provides surrogate informed consent.
+3. Ability to provide written informed consent and willingly comply with protocol requirements or has a legal authorized representative/guardian who provides surrogate informed consent.

 4. No apparent physical disorder.

-6. Non- smoker, and not taking over the counter nicotine cessation- to limit peripheral metabolism events
+6. Non-smoker, and not taking OTC nicotine cessation - to limit peripheral metabolism events.

-7. Devoid of central nervous system prescription drugs for three weeks- to limit peripheral metabolism events.
+7. Devoid of CNS prescription drugs for three weeks - to limit peripheral metabolism events.

-8. Must have a study partner (informant) who spends a minimum average of 5 hours per week with the participant (e.g. family member, significant other, friend, caregiver), is generally aware of the participant's daily activities, can provide information about the participant's cognitive and functional performance
+8. Must have a study partner (informant) who spends a minimum average of 5 hours per week with the participant (e.g. family member, significant other, friend, caregiver), is generally aware of the participant's daily activities, can provide information about the participant's cognitive and functional performance, and will accompany the participant in all study procedure.

 You CAN'T join if...